toddbirchard/ghosttheme-stockholm/README.md

 # About the Theme

-_Stockholm_ is a simple theme emphasizing content and comfortable whitespace
+_Stockholm_ is a minimalist theme for emphasizing content with comfortable whitespace.

 ### Features
 - Responsive layout
 - Featured posts
+- Mailchimp integration
 - Recent articles widget
-- Experience widget
 - Twitter widget
+- Google+ widget

 # Installation